usc-mrel/python-ismrmrd-server/doc/docker.md

     tar -xvf /tmp/fire-python-contents.tar --directory=/mnt/chroot
     ```

-8. Verify the amount of free space available on the chroot image (52 MB in the below):
+8. Verify the amount of free space available on the chroot image by running ``df -h`` (52 MB in the below):
     ```
     root@0cdce2f7e3cf:/# df -h
     Filesystem      Size  Used Avail Use% Mounted on